QuestCode/thema-2.1-slm/BSS/Practica/Ward/p3/opdrachten.md

 **b.
 Is the system in a safe state?**
+Yes there are still enough recources for P0 or P3 to run.

 **c.
-If a request from process Pi arrives for (0, 4, 2, 0), can the request be granted immediately?**
+If a request from process P1 arrives for (0, 4, 2, 0), can the request be granted immediately?**
+Yes, now there is still 1,1,0,0 available.
+Which is enough for P0 to run.

 **Exercise 1.3  Java’s locking mechanism (the synchronized statement) is considered reentrant.
 That is, if a thread acquires the lock for an object (byinvoking a synchronized method or block), it can enter other synchronized methods or blocks for the same object.
-Explain how deadlock would be possible i f Java’s locking mechanism were not reentrant.**
+Explain how deadlock would be possible if Java’s locking mechanism were not reentrant.**